 Possible side effects of radiotherapy

-The area being treated may become red and sore.
+The skin in the area being treated may become red and sore.
+It may take 4 to 6 weeks for this to get better.

 Radiotherapy to the nasopharynx damages the glands that produce your spit (the salivary glands).
 This can happen within a couple of weeks of starting your treatment.
 Your doctor might call a dry mouth from lack of saliva xerostomia (pronounced ze-ro-stome-ee-ah).

-Some people say they make as much saliva, but that it is thicker and stickier.
+Some people say they make as much saliva as before, but that it is thicker and stickier.
 This can make it harder to chew and swallow.

 After the treatment, you might have a permanently dry mouth.
 This can make eating and talking quite uncomfortable.